-Call for Proposals: New tools for vector control in malaria
+Call for proposals: New tools for vector control in malaria

 This Call is focused on late-stage product development for new vector control tools in malaria, however tools that can address additional vector-borne diseases beyond malaria are of particular interest.